mckafeh/kubernetes/ArgoCD/README.md

-## How install and deploy Argocd a Kubernetes cluster
+## How to install and deploy Argocd on a Kubernetes cluster

 ![ReadMe image](argo_setup.png)